N0aW/TLR/npchappiness.md

 - Engineer (Upcoming)
 # Charts
 ## 🦹‍♂️ Robber
+- Adult Male
 - Requirements: Have at least 4 NPCs and an item with a sell value of 5 gold or higher
+- Purpose: Sells items from Angler's fishing quests and the Traveling Merchant, but for a higher price
 - Liked Biome: Underground, Desert
 - Disliked Biome: Hallow
 - (has a bad sense of morals, superiority complex.)
-- (sells wares from angler, traveling merchant etc for really expensive prices)

 | | Loves | Likes | Neutral | Dislikes | Hates |
 | :-: | :-: | :-: | :-: | :-: | :-: |